rozlynboutin/microbiome_helper/Metagenomics-Tutorial-Downsampled.md

 If reads can only be assigned to a certain taxonomic level (e.g. say the family level), then metaphlan will put those unassigned reads into a lower level taxonomic rank with the name "unclassified" appended.

-For example lets pull out all the reads assigned to the genus "Veillonella" using the ''grep'' command:
+For example lets pull out all the reads assigned to the genus _Veillonella_ using the _grep_ command:

     grep g__Veillonella SRS015044.txt